progit/progit/de/04-git-server/01-chapter4.markdown

 <!--If you need to revoke access to individuals, you can click the "revoke" link, and their push access will be removed.
 For future projects, you can also copy collaborator groups by copying the permissions of an existing project.-->

-Wenn Du einer Person den Zugriff auf Dein Repository entziehen willst, kannst Du auf den "revoke"-Link klicken.
+Wenn Du einer Person den Zugriff auf Dein Repository entziehen willst, kannst Du auf den „revoke“-Link klicken.
 Dadurch kann diese Person nicht mehr auf Dein Repository pushen.
 Für zukünftige Projekte kannst Du die Liste der Benutzer auch für andere Projekte übernehmen.

 <!--### Your Project ###-->
 ### Dein Projekt ###